Erkan-Yilmaz/ArduinoTap/README.md

 Some tests could be marked as TODO or skipped.

 An additional script _runino_ allows to build a sketch, to upload it on an Arduino board, and to capture its output.
-So, it is possible to use a continuous integration server which run a test suite containing many sketches.
+So, it is possible to use a continuous integration server which runs a test suite containing many sketches.

     $ prove --exec=runino examples/*ok/*.ino examples/is*/*.ino